-The Company's marketable securities (classified as available for sale financial assets) which are comprised of managed bond funds and certain equity securities held for investment obtained through search fees being paid partially in equity of the client.
-As at August 31, 2017 managed funds and client equity investments were \$5,048 and \$172, respectively and as at August 31, 2016 managed funds and client equity investments were \$4,784 and \$845, respectively.
+The Company's marketable securities (classified as available for sale financial assets) are comprised of managed bond funds and certain equity securities held for investment obtained through search fees being paid partially in equity of the client.
+As at August 31, 2018 managed funds and client equity investments were \$5,654 and \$137, respectively, and as at August 31, 2017 managed funds and client equity investments were \$5,048 and \$172, respectively.

 Fair Current Non-current

 August 31, value portion portion

+2018 5,791 5,654 137

 2017 5,220 5,048 172

-2016 5,629 5,056 573

-During fiscal 2017, the Company recorded \$38 (2016: \$404) in realized gains on the disposition of available-for-sale marketable securities and this is included in investment income in the consolidated statements of earnings.
-An unrealized gain of \$123 was recognized as part of other comprehensive income during the year (2016 loss of \$100).
+During fiscal 2018, the Company recorded \$14 from interest on cash balances while the prior year's income of \$38 represented net realized gains on the disposition of available-for-sale marketable securities.
+These amounts are included in investment income in the consolidated statements of earnings.
+An unrealized gain of \$65 was recognized as part of other comprehensive income during the year (2017: \$123).